vmchale/tin-summer/PERFORMANCE.md

 download "du with nice colors".
 If `sniff` is the best tool for finding artifacts (it is), a lot more people will.
 If it "just works" out of the box, that's probably better than being fast.
 Tons of people use [exa](https://github.com/ogham/exa) despite it being slower.

 Of course, even more people use [ripgrep](https://github.com/BurntSushi/ripgrep).
 Performance-wise, the main improvement `sniff` still needs is parallel directory traversals.
-That's going to be significant work, but BurntSushi's [ignore](https://docs.rs/ignore/0.2.0/ignore/) crate at least shows it's possible in some cases.
+That's going to be significant work, but BurntSushi's [ignore](https://docs.rs/ignore/0.2.0/ignore/) crate at least shows it's possible in some cases. <!--Parallel directory traversals will likely be harmful in some cases, but the hope is these will be small directories with few files - which likely won't take very long anyhow. -->

 <sup>1: Running `sniff ar` on my projects took 7min34s the first time and then 736 ms thereafter.</sup>